direktiv/direktiv.github.io/docs/events/knative/example.md

-This example uses Kafka as Knative event broker and event source and sink as well.After receiving a message from Kafka, Knative forwards it to Direktiv which subsequently initiates a flow and publishes an event back to Knative which will broker the event to a receive topic in Kafka.
+This example uses Kafka as Knative event broker and event source and sink as well.
+After receiving a message from Kafka, Knative forwards it to Direktiv which subsequently initiates a flow and publishes an event back to Knative which will broker the event to a receive topic in Kafka.
 To run this example the following steps are required:

 - [Installing Kafka](#installing-kafka)
 - [Installing Knative with Kafka](#knative-with-kafka)